XervoIO/node-unitizer/README.md

 it cannot divide any further or it runs out of units.

     unitizer(5732, 12, ['','dozen','gross','great gross']).toString(); //3.32 great gross

+By default, unitizer will process values in powers of the base.
+12^2 is a gross, for example.
+However, if you need more control over your divison, you can pass in an array of increments as the base, and those will be used instead of using a power of the base.
+For example, the imperial mesauring system does not have a standard increment for each unit, so we need to use our own array of increments to convert inches to miles.

+    var increments = [12,3,1760];
+    var units = ['inches','feet','yards','miles'];
+    unitizer(323311,increments,units).toString()

+Using this method, the number of increments will always be one less than the number of units, because the base for the first unit is used for the calclation of the amount for the next.
+12 inches = 1 foot, 3 feet = 1 yard, and 1760 yards = 1 mile.
+Any value less than 12 is inches.

 ### unitizer.bytes(value)